LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

 EDPSymbologyConvertConsoleApp.csproj  Program.cs  ProgramConfig.cs  ProgramCore.cs  Properties  request.json
 ```

 3.)
-Running **dotnet publish** command  to publish the project to native executable file and then you can run executable file directly without using __dotnet__ command on .Net Core supported OS.
-You can also share the app to another PC which running the same OS by copying all files under publish folder.
+Running **dotnet publish** command to publish the project to the native executable file and then you can run executable file directly without using __dotnet__ command on .Net Core supported OS.
+You can also share the app to another PC which running the same OS by copying all files under the publishing folder.

 Please find more details about **dotnet publish** command from  [MSDN Document](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish?tabs=netcore21).

-Below sample is a command to publish self-contained .NET core executeable file on Linux Ubuntu.
+Below sample is a command to publish self-contained .NET core executable file on Linux Ubuntu.
 It will generate execute file including required DLLs in the publish folder.
-For another OS you can change linux-x64 to a new one and you can find the list from [rid-catalog page](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).
+For another OS you can change Linux-x64 to a new one and you can find the list from [rid-catalog page](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).

 ```
 $ dotnet publish -c release -r linux-x64 -o publish/